-The board of directors knows of no matters that may be submitted for consideration at the Annual General Meeting other than those referred to in this proxy statement and the possible submission of shareholder resolutions as permitted under French law, as discussed above under "Shareholder"

-Resolutions for the 2021 Annual General Meeting of Shareholders," which may be presented by a shareholder proponent at the Annual General Meeting if submitted by the deadline for such submissions.
+The Board of Directors knows of no matters that may be submitted for consideration at the Annual General Meeting other than those referred to in this proxy statement and the possible submission of shareholder resolutions as permitted under French law, as discussed above under "Shareholder Resolutions for the 2022 Annual General Meeting of Shareholders," which may be presented by a shareholder proponent at the Annual General Meeting if submitted by the deadline for such submissions.
 Holders of Ordinary Shares who choose to vote by mail may use their proxy card to (i) grant a proxy to the chairman of the Annual General Meeting to vote on any new matters that are proposed during the meeting, (ii) abstain from voting on such matters (which will not be counted as a vote "FOR" or "AGAINST"), or (iii) grant a proxy to another shareholder, a spouse or a partner with whom the holder of Ordinary Shares is in a civil union to vote on such matters.
-If a holder of Ordinary Shares chooses to grant a proxy to the chairman of the Annual General Meeting, with respect to either all matters or only any additional matters not disclosed in this proxy statement, the chairman of the Annual General Meeting shall have discretionary authority pursuant to Rule 14a-4(c) under the Exchange Act and shall issue a vote in favor of adopting such undisclosed resolutions submitted or approved by the board of directors or the management, as the case may be, and a vote against adopting any other such undisclosed resolutions.
+If a holder of Ordinary Shares chooses to grant a proxy to the chairman of the Annual General Meeting, with respect to either all matters or only any additional matters not disclosed in this proxy statement, the chairman of the Annual General Meeting shall have discretionary authority pursuant to Rule 14a-4(c) under the Exchange Act and shall issue a vote in favor of adopting such undisclosed resolutions submitted or approved by the Board of Directors and a vote against adopting any other such undisclosed resolutions not submitted or approved by the Board of Directors.
+Ordinary Shares underlying ADSs will not be voted on any matter not disclosed in the proxy statement, except that in the event a new matter is submitted or an existing matter is amended in accordance with French law following the date this proxy statement is first made available to ADS holders for consideration at the Annual General Meeting, the Depositary will vote the Ordinary Shares underlying ADSs as directed in writing by ADS holders on such matter.
+If you hold ADSs and wish to vote on such a matter, you should contact the Depositary, either directly or through your broker, bank or other nominee, for instructions.